kaievns/the-log/posts/lead/drafts/vision-strategy-plan.md

 - Don't use technology for evil

 I hope this starts to make sense.
-A good strategy should be linked _directly_ to the vision, and it should _not_ have specific details.
+A good strategy should be linked _directly_ to the **vision**, and it should _not_ have specific details.
 Because a strategy is not a plan, a strategy is a decision making heuristic.

 ## What is _not_ a strategy

-Before I jump into the **plan** part, I think it's worth saying a few words on what is often considered a strategy, but really not.
+Before I jump into the **plan** part, I think it's worth saying a few words about what is often considered a strategy, but really is not.

 Operational efficiency is not a strategy.
 All too often strategy decks contain terms like "agile", "reducing cycle time", and such.
 All of those are great